DanielGroelle/restaurant-reservation/README.md

 ### Frontend files

 The `./front-end` folder contains all the code for the frontend project.

-The table below describes the existing files in the `./front-end` folder:

 | Folder/file path                                   | Description                                                                                            |
 | -------------------------------------------------- | ------------------------------------------------------------------------------------------------------ |